-1. Workride Overview (Welcome, Process, Considerations, Quick Start)
+Workride Max Overview (Welcome, Process, Considerations, Quick Start)

 Welcome

 Welcome to Workride, New Zealand's ride to work benefit program.
 Workride is excited to support your team in providing a significant benefit for your staff.
-The 'Getting started' resource will work through everything your team needs to successfully set up and implement this benefit.
+This resource will work through everything your team needs to successfully set up and implement this benefit.

 4. How to communicate Workride to your team (Examples + 1-Page Employee Education Template)